Kent Dog Training Services

 What advanced training options are available after basics?

 Once you and your dog have successfully completed the basics, more advanced obedience training is available.
-These next-level sessions focus on building stronger skills, improving reliability around distractions, and fine-tuning your dog’s responsiveness often working towards off-lead control.
-Whether you’re aiming for exceptional everyday manners or preparing for dog sports and activities, advanced training helps your pup reach their full potential while keeping things positive and fun.
+These next-level sessions focus on building stronger skills, improving reliability around distractions, and fine-tuning your dog’s responsiveness, often working towards off-lead control.
+Whether you’re aiming for exceptional everyday manners or preparing for dog sports and activities, advanced training helps your dog reach their full potential while keeping things positive and practical.

 How much daily training time is required?

-No stopwatch required, training your dog doesn’t mean blocking off rigid chunks of your already busy day.
+No stopwatch required.
+Training your dog does not mean blocking off rigid chunks of your already busy day.
 The beauty of our approach is flexibility.

 You’ll learn to weave training seamlessly into your everyday life, whether that’s a quick practice during a morning walk or reinforcing commands while making a cup of tea.